th317erd/mythix/README.md

       // ... do some task
     }

-    // Optionally, you can define your own "shouldRun" method
+    // Optionally, you can define your own "nextRun" method.
-    // you could use this, for example, to have your task
+    // You could use this, for example, to have your task
     // run at a scheduled time.
     // 'lastTime', 'currentTime', and 'diff' are in seconds
-    // 'taskIndex' is the index of this worker
+    // 'taskIndex' is the index of this worker.
+    // This should return a Luxon DateTime object
-    // If this returns 'true', then the task will be ran
+    // specifying the exact time that the task should
-    // otherwise, it won't be ran until this method returns true.
+    // run next.
-    // This method is called every second. static shouldRun(TaskClass, taskIndex, lastTime, currentTime, diff) {
+    static nextRun(taskIndex, lastTime, currentTime, diff) {
       if (meetsScheduledTime())
         return true;

-      // We don't pass TaskClass here because it is bound to the method return TaskBase.shouldRun(taskIndex, lastTime, currentTime, diff);
+      // We don't pass TaskClass here because it is bound to the method return TaskBase.nextRun(taskIndex, lastTime, currentTime, diff);
     }
   };
 });